Changing Lives

 The Sierra Leone Educational Partnership (SLEP) is a registered Canadian charity that was created to provide scholarships to students in Sierra Leone who have demonstrated academic excellence and are in verifiable financial need.

-We have partnered with the Canadian College of Modern Technology (CCMT), a non-profit, fully accredited college, located in Mile 91, Sierra Leone, and to date have awarded over 250 scholarships.
-Each scholarship includes tuition fees for one year, textbooks, laptop, accommodation and meals, and the possibility of renewal based on academic standing and available funds.
+We partnered with the Canadian College of Modern Technology (CCMT), which has now met the requirements to become the fully accredited and recently renamed Central University, located in Mile 91, Sierra Leone.
+To date we have awarded several hundred scholarships that include tuition fees for one year, textbooks, laptop and accommodation, with the possibility of renewal based on academic standing and available funds.
+We were excited to have our first graduates honoured in a special ceremony in June, 2022.

 What You Can Do To Help